Get 80% off your plan for your first 6 months.*

 What is a business line of credit?

 A business line of credit is a flexible financing option that gives your business access to a set amount of funds you can draw from as needed.
-It works similarly to a credit card: you only pay interest on the amount you actually use, not the total credit limit available.
+This is ideal because cash generates little return when held in reserve.
+You only pay interest on the amount you actually use, not the total credit limit available.

 Unlike a traditional loan where you receive a lump sum upfront, a line of credit lets you borrow, repay, and borrow again without reapplying.
-This makes it ideal for managing cash flow gaps, especially for businesses that require significant working capital investment in assets like inventory and receivables.
+This makes it ideal for managing cash flow gaps, especially for businesses that need working capital for inventory and receivables.

 How does a line of credit work?

-A business line of credit gives you access to a pre-approved pool of funds up to a set limit.
+A business line of credit works by giving you access to a pre-approved pool of funds up to a set limit.
 You withdraw what you need, when you need it, and only pay interest on the amount you've borrowed.

 Some lines of credit expire after a set period, while revolving lines remain open as long as you meet the lender's terms.
 For instance, similar overdraft facilities are often provided for a fixed period of one year, at which point they are reviewed and renewed as appropriate.